FabianMaeurer/TensorCategories.jl/docs/src/Interface/SemisimpleCategories.md

 holds, the simple representations need not remain simple after extending the coefficient field.

-When a semisimple category has only finitely many simple isomorphism classes, it is finite: every object is projective, so the direct sum of representatives of the simples is a projective generator.
+When a locally finite semisimple category has only finitely many simple isomorphism classes, it is finite: every object is projective, so the direct sum of representatives of the simples is a projective generator.

 Continue with [scalar extension and splitting](@ref splitting-and-scalars).